-- 4.02 Notice of Violation Order for Corrective Action Included: Whenever two members of the Air Quality Board, based upon a written complaint or petition from the Air Quality Director Division, has reason to believe that a violation of any provision of this ordinance has occurred, the two members of the Board Air Quality Division may cause written notice to be served upon the alleged violator or violators.
+- 8.40.020 Notice of Violation Order for Corrective Action Included: The Air Quality Division has reason to believe that a violation of any provision of this ordinance has occurred, the Air Quality Division may cause written notice to be served upon the alleged violator or violators.
 The notice shall specify: - 1.
-The provision(s) of this ordinance alleged to be violated; - The facts alleged to constitute a violation thereof.
+The provision(s) of this ordinance alleged to be violated;

+2 The facts alleged to constitute a violation thereof.